 1 tablespoon “Tamari” Soy Sauce (a refined, more delicate, gluten-free soy)

 1 tablespoon Worcestershire Sauce

 2 slightly heaping tablespoons Dijon Mustard

-1 teaspoon Beau Monde Seasoning (a savory blend of salt and spices made by Spice Islands)
+1 teaspoon Beau Monde Seasoning (a salt and spice blend made by Spice Islands)

 2 teaspoons cracked black pepper

 5-8 large garlic cloves, sliced (or a heaping tablespoon of jarred, minced)

 5-6 stems fresh thyme, coarsely chopped (I use lemon thyme)

 2-3 pounds (2 logs from one package) pork tenderloin, rinsed and patted dry